davidgilbertson/react-recollect/README.md

 ## Can I use this with `Context`?

-Sorry, another wrong question.
+That's a wrong question.

 Context is a way to share data across your components.
-But why would you bother when you have a global `store` object that you can write to and read from anywhere and any time.
+You don't need this now that you have a global `store` object that you can read from and write to anywhere and at any time.

 ## Can I have multiple stores?